Freight Shipping from Houston to St. Petersburg

 How much does it cost to ship freight from Houston to St. Petersburg?

-Full truckload (FTL) rates from Houston, TX to St. Petersburg, FL currently range from $2,189-$2,698 for a standard dry van load over the 1,018-mile route.
+Full truckload (FTL) rates from Houston, TX to St. Petersburg, FL currently range $2,189-$2,698 (roughly $2.16-$2.65 per mile over 1,018 miles).
 LTL shipments typically cost $760-$1,265 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Houston to St. Petersburg?